Advisory structure for funds

 2. No LPs side letters expected:

-• If you do not expect to onboard institutional LPs who require side letter agreements or operational customizations, an AngelList-Advised Fund provides a simple and efficient structure.
+• If you do not expect to onboard institutional LPs who require side letter agreements or operational customizations, a Platform-Advised Fund provides a simple and efficient structure.

-• This structure allows fund managers to rely on AngelList’s existing compliance and regulatory framework, reducing the burden of oversight.
+• This structure allows fund managers to rely on Platform Advisor, LLC’s existing compliance and regulatory framework, reducing the burden of oversight.

 Choosing the right fund structure